petesouth/react-login-ready-empty-app/README.md

-# react-login-ready-empty-app
+# React Login-Ready Empty App

-## Empty template projects for react and react-native
+An empty template project primed for both React and React Native applications.

-### The purpose: Ever get tired of having to re-implement standard boiler plate code for every project?
+## Introduction

+Are you often frustrated with having to re-write or set up standard boilerplate code for every new project?
+This template is designed to save you that hassle.
+It comes preloaded with essential features so that you can dive straight into building unique functionalities for your app.

+## Features

+- **Authentication**
   - Login / Logout
--  Token JWT
+  - Token JWT management
--  Local Storage to keep logged in state or page reload for time expired tokens.
+  - Local Storage for logged-in state preservation
--  Axios Setup to utilize the logged in token aquired and a configurable header bearer token setup for HTTP/HTTPS rest api support against authenticated APIs.
-    - This Includes Adding APIs.
-APIs that go against an App Key and domain etc. etc.  and the slices for Redux already thought out and ready to expand upon.
   - Reset Password, Email, Phone Support
--  Forgot Passowrd, Email, Phone Support
+  - Forgot Password, Email, Phone Support
--  2factor on/off
+  - Two-factor authentication toggle
--  Create User (based on plugins).
+  - User creation based on plugins
+  - Account deactivation

+- **API and Data Management**
+  - Axios setup for token utilization
+  - Pre-configured header bearer token setup for HTTP/HTTPS API support
+  - Support for adding new APIs tailored to app keys, domains, etc.
+  - Redux slices ready for expansion

+- **Routing**
+  - Latest routing setup for React and React Native

+- **State Management**
+  - Redux and Redux Toolkit setup
+  - Pre-implemented states for login and associated features

--  Deactivate Account.
+- **UI/UX**
--  Router Latest from React setup Same for React-native.
-(Sense I have to do much of the same for mobile).
--  Redux and redux-toolkit all properly setup with login and all these states implemented.
-So all you have to do is start coding against an API.
--  Popups and Layout already setup with Grid.
+  - Popups and grid layout pre-configured
--  Social Media Login Plugin Support.
-Default supplied: (Facebook, Google)
+  - Social media login plugins (Default: Facebook, Google)
--  Security already setup and ready to go from a client stand point.
--  Third Party Phone/Email Validation Systems.
-Plugin System

-##### So you'd take this project.
-For mobile or for a webapp.
-Use this as a starting template.
-Add your css setup RENAME it and there you go start coding pages..
-No blank page...
-User login totally not setup all that stuff you have to do before you start coding your landing page.
-Ready to go..
-Turns out it's always a pain in the you know what.
-So Get this ready to go..
-Use it..
-And start coding your app.
-Feel free to use for your own purposes.
+- **Security**
+  - Client-side security configurations

+- **Third-Party Integrations**
+  - Phone/Email validation system via a plugin system

+## Additional Notes

-A nod out would not hurt.
-This using the react-native and react create-app plugins to generate the app sturcture.
-Utilizing TypeScript.
+This template uses the react-native and react create-app plugins to generate the app structure, and it's built using TypeScript.

+Feel free to use and adapt this template as needed.
+If you find it helpful, a nod to the original project would be appreciated!